federicabraccioli/federicabraccioli.github.io/_pages/research.md

 ---

 ## "The Institutional Role of the Italian Mafia: Enforcing Contracts When the State Does Not" [JMP]
-draft available soon <br />
+🔴 **WINNER: Young Economist Award - European Economic Association Annual Congress 2023** [link](https://www.eeassoc.org/awards/young-economist-award) <br />
-🔴 WINNER: Young Economist Award - European Economic Association Annual Congress 2023</span>
+draft available soon

 # Work in Progress
 [1] "**The Persistence of the Sicilian Mafia**" <br />